 There is a huge amount of information available about IR35 and how to protect yourself.
 But what happens if you are actually selected for an investigation in the post-IR35 reform world?
-How does an IR35 enquiry work and what should you expect if HMRC have lined you up as a target?
+How does an IR35 enquiry work and what should you expect if HMRC has lined you up as a target?

 1. The Initial HMRC Letter and Response

 The vast majority of IR35 enquiries begin with what at first glance looks like an unremarkable letter from HMRC, titled ‘Check of employer records’.
 In it, they will state that they have selected your company for a ‘check’, but make no mention of IR35 until a later paragraph.